Table of Contents

 Does Alcohol Weaken the Immune System?

-Alcohol use can suppress your immune system, making you more vulnerable to infections caused by bacteria and viruses.
+Alcohol use can suppress your immune system, making you more vulnerable to infections caused by bacteria and viruses which might raise your risk of a bacterial infection such as urinary tract infections (UTIs).
 The immune system is complex and made of many cells and proteins that recognize infections and attack them.
 Often, the immune system takes time to recognize and build up a full response to an infection.
 This is why when you get an infection, you will often have symptoms that get worse as the infection develops.
 Then, you’ll get better as the immune system response becomes strong enough to stop and remove the infection.

 Because alcohol can suppress the immune system, the body may take longer to recognize and respond to a developing infection.
 This can make infection symptoms last longer and become more intense than they would otherwise.
 In severe cases, the body’s immune system may not be strong enough to overcome the infection.
 When this occurs, the infection may continue to develop until it becomes dangerous or is treated with antibiotics.